crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Enable if you want to ask the AppSec component for a remediation based on the current request, in case the initial LAPI remediation is a bypass.

-Not available if you use TLS certficates as authentication type.
+Not available if you use TLS certificates as authentication type.

 For more information on the AppSec component, please refer to the [documentation](https://docs.crowdsec.net/docs/appsec/intro/).